PlumpMath/deltagraph/HYBRID.md

 ## Clojure from Java

-This side of the interop (invoking Clojure from Java) is fairly well documented: see `JunkInstance` or `Main`.
+This side of the interop (invoking Clojure from Java) is fairly well documented: see `JunkInstance` or [Main](src/main/java/eu/cassiel/deltagraph/testing/Main.java).
 It's pretty much just this:

 	static {
 		RT.var("clojure.core", "require")